Greece thinks ‘vaccine passports’ could save summer holidays. Others in Europe see inequalities.

 Then there are privacy concerns.
 For decades, paper certificates have been used for travel to show vaccinations against yellow fever and other diseases.

-But a digital certification, potentially with QR-codes, raises worries about whether the data could be used to track travelers’ movements outside the borderless travel zone within most of the European Union.
+But a digital certification, potentially with QR-codes, raises worries about whether the data could be used to track travelers’ movements.

 Some global companies have already vowed to make use of their right to ban customers.
 Alan Joyce, the head of Australia’s carrier Qantas, said last year that proof of vaccination would soon become a prerequisite for flying.